 There’s also a deeper level to the relationship between the Gwich’in and the caribou.
-In DC, the Native lobbyists tried to explain it in a way that the rest of us could understand.
+In DC, the Native lobbyists tried to explain it to the rest of us.
 “Caribou are our identity,” one older woman began, scanning our eyes for a flicker of recognition.
 “They are who we are.”

 “Caribou is in our DNA,” added a young man.
-“Watching my year-old son chew dried meat – that was the first time I fully appreciated its significance.”
+“Watching my year-old son chew dried meat, that's when I first fully appreciated the significance.”

-A young woman described Native friends in a distant city, whose only connection with caribou is a 40-year-old memory of meeting a man who’d once seen a great, antlered bull.
+Then a young woman described Native friends in a distant city whose only connection with caribou is a 40-year-old memory of meeting a man who’d once seen a great, antlered bull.
 “It breaks my heart,” she said, tearing up, “to think what people in my village would be like without this animal.”

 You don’t need to walk in someone’s caribou-skin boots, literally, to understand them.
-As the young woman teared up, some of us did too.
+As the young woman teared up, many of us did too.

-Later a young Gwich’in leader, Dana Tizya-Tramm, captured the reason for the connection we were feeling.
-“What we’re doing here together,” he told us, “transcends cultures and governments.
+A young Gwich’in leader, Dana Tizya-Tramm, offered an explanation.
+“What we’re doing here together,” he said, “transcends cultures and governments.
 The wind blows across all borders, and touches all our faces.”

 People of the Sea

-Other Native Alaskans in this region also rely heavily on protection of natural resources, including the Inupiat.
-A young man from this coastal tribe, Gabe Tegoseak, joined our South Carolina lobbying group.
+Other Native Alaskans near the Refuge also rely heavily on protection of natural resources.
+A young Inupitat man, Gabe Tegoseak, joined our South Carolina lobbying group.

-Gabe’s people live in villages that, in some cases, are more than 10,000 years old.
+Gabe’s people live in coastal villages that, in some cases, are more than 10,000 years old.
 They still hunt whale, seal, walrus, and more using traditional methods.
-(Don’t click here – just don’t – if hunting isn’t your cup of tea.)

 But climate change is hitting the Arctic fast.
 Last year Gabe’s family home, which he helped build as a child, tipped into the melting tundra.

-And lately, his hunting buddies have been rescuing rather than harvesting walrus and polar bears.
-These big mammals feed through holes in the ice.
-But so much ice has melted that Inupiat hunters are now finding them starved and exhausted.
+And lately his hunting buddies have been rescuing rather than harvesting walrus and polar bears.
+These big mammals feed through holes in the ice, but so much ice has melted that Inupiat hunters now find them starved and exhausted.

-So Gabe and I teamed up to make climate change real to the South Carolina congressional staff we visited.
-He told how 2,000 year old ice cellars, where his people once kept whale meat, are now filled with water.
-I told how my decade-old garden, near the Beaufort River, has been killed over the last eighteen months by multiple salt-water floods.
+So Gabe and I teamed up to make climate change real to the congressional staff we visited.
+He told how 2,000 year old ice cellars, where his people once kept whale meat, are filling with water.
+I told how my decade-old garden near the Beaufort River was recently killed by salt-water floods.

-Our teamwork struck home.
-In one meeting, the differences between Alaska and South Carolina faded away as lobbyists began speaking of their love for their ancestors, their land, their communities and traditions.
+The differences between Alaska and South Carolina vanished as everyone in the room began speaking of our love for our ancestors, our land, our communities and traditions.
 For a moment, a light dawned in that congressional staffer’s eyes.

-And then it occurred to me.
-Maybe, just maybe, “The Sacred Place Where Life Begins” isn’t one spot on Earth.
+Then it occurred to me.
+Maybe, just maybe, “The Sacred Place Where Life Begins” isn’t just one spot on Earth.
 Maybe it’s every spot where strangers connect, however briefly, about what really matters.

 Longing for Light

 Now that I’m home, I follow Gabe on Facebook.
-He recently posted this, from the Oglala Sioux leader Crazy Horse:
+He just posted this, from the Oglala Sioux leader Crazy Horse: